Were the Founding Fathers Libertarians?

 Fourth and finally: the libertarian ideal was psychologically unavailable to 18th century Americans because 18th century America was a slaveholding society.

-If libertarianism is one who believes, as I suggested at the outset, that each person should be free to live as he or she thinks best, then a libertarian in 1776 would have been obliged to be an abolitionist.
+If a libertarian is one who believes that each person should be free to live as he or she thinks best, then a libertarian in 1776 would have been obliged to be an abolitionist.
 After all, the one-fifth of Americans who were defined as property on the eve of the revolution were obviously unfree to live as they thought best.

 Yet it’s a very striking fact that the language that to our ears sounds most “libertarian” in the Founding generation tended most often to issue from those most committed to slavery.
 By contrast, the Founding Fathers who sound most “statist” — Alexander Hamilton, John Jay, Benjamin Franklin, John Adams — tended also to be most hostile to slavery.